naeruru/mimiuchi/README.md

 mimiuchi is a free, customizable, OSC capable, speech-to-text application for displaying text or relaying it to other applications like VRChat.
 Its customizable text window is also designed to be paired with applications like OBS.
 It runs on the web and electron, with little setup required beyond customization.
 You can try it out right now at [mimiuchi.naeris.net](https://mimiuchi.naeris.net/) with Chrome, Safari, or Edge.
 UI currently supports English and Japanese日本語！

 ### Why?
 I support the idea of people having many ways to communicate and do things.
 It is important to give people those tools and make them easily accessible.
 This app will give another way for people to display text in different applications like OBS or VRC.
-It is free and privacy focused.
+It is free and focused on privacy as an end goal.
 An example of a very similar application is [web captioner](https://webcaptioner.com/).
 However, I want to expand upon it and make this version unique!

 ### Features
 - Speech-to-text